David IV: Liberation of Tbilisi

 David the Builder.
 A 16th-century fresco from the Gelati Monastery.

 The defeat of the Seljuk Empire at the Battle of Didgori in August 1121 allowed David IV to liberate the Caucasus from Muslim domination dating back several centuries.
 Georgia's enemies found themselves decisively defeated, preventing them from retaliating against the northern Christian advance, while the Crusades raged in the west of the Turkic world.
 However, there remains a last Islamic enclave within the Georgian kingdom, an enclave having lost all relations with other Muslim states since the start of King David's conquests.
 This corresponds to the Emirate of Tbilisi, which had been occupied by the Arabs for almost five centuries, and contains the regions of Tbilisi and Dmanisi.

-Already in June 1121, David IV had put the city of Tbilisi under siege but was content with a formal allegiance with an annual tribute, in view of the upcoming war against the Turkish invaders.
-Once the Seljuks were defeated, the sovereign focused on the capture of Tbilisi from the beginning of 1122.
-After a short siege, the king, probably accompanied by general Ivane Orbeli, managed to take the city in February and enters it to rid it of the Muslim elite.
+Already in June 1121, David IV had besieged the city of Tbilisi but was content with a formal allegiance with an annual tribute, in view of the upcoming war against the Turkish invaders.
+Once the Seljuks were defeated, the sovereign focused on capturing Tbilisi from the beginning of 1122.
+After a short siege, the king, probably accompanied by General Ivane Orbeli, took the city in February and entered it to rid it of the Muslim elite.
 According to Arab historiography, David IV carried out a pillage on the first day of the conquest, devastating the mosques and other signs of the Islamization of the Georgian city, but soon calmed down. and, in the words of the 15th-century Arab historian Badr al-Din al-Ayni, "respected the feelings of Muslims more than Muslim rulers had done before."

 Following the capture of the city, the king transferred the capital from Kutaisi to Tbilisi, thus restoring the latter to the status it had before the Arab conquest of the 7th century.
 The recovery of Tbilisi guarantees a cultural renewal in the city, whose Christian religious buildings are being enlarged.
-David the Builder also built several noble palaces and cultural centers, such as an important palace built especially to serve as a place of study and inspiration for Muslim poets.
+David the Builder also built several noble palaces and cultural centers, including an important palace built especially to serve as a place of study and inspiration for Muslim poets.
 However, the situation in the city has not calmed down.
 During the following years, several bloody clashes between Muslims and Christians occurred, and even the royal power failed to calm inter-religious dissensions.
 At the same time, David IV decided to preserve some of the institutions of the former emirate of Tbilisi.
 Thus, the post of emir was retained, but as governor of the city, until the 18th century.

-Despite this conquest, the Muslim enclave, whose territory was greatly reduced following the loss of its administrative center, persisted in the middle of the Georgian kingdom.
-David IV finally decides to put an end to the existence of this State, just after having “settled the affairs of the country”.
+Despite this conquest, the Muslim enclave, whose territory was greatly reduced after the loss of its administrative center, persisted within the Georgian kingdom.
+David IV finally decides to put an end to the existence of this State, just after having "settled the affairs of the country".
 In March 1124, he managed to attack the last Muslim stronghold in Georgia, Dmanisi, which he took after a short fight, thus completing the unification of Georgia.